Has the I'm A Celebrity Australia 2026 winner already leaked?

 “I think they’re going to struggle to find a favourite.
 Oh, my God, right up to and including the moment and the penultimate episode, where the audience gets to decide who wins, so we don’t know who wins,” she said.

-TV Blackbox has reported that the public will be able to vote between three finalists to determine the winner.
-According to the publication, they are Luke Bateman, Concetta Caristo and Gary Sweet.
+TV Blackbox correctly reported that the public will be able to vote between three finalists; Luke Bateman, Concetta Caristo and Gary Sweet to determine the winner.

 Dyson, Conetta and Gary after their first trial.
 Image: Ten.